devchallenges-io/curriculum/4-frontend-libraries/1-react.js/3-master-jsx-in-react.md

 - **Expressions**: Leveraging JavaScript expressions effectively within our components
 - **Styling**: Exploring different ways to style our elements using inline styles or CSS classes

-we can unlock the full potential of React and build robust web applications.
+We can unlock the full potential of React and build robust web applications.

 > **Learning Path**:
 >